JortSiemes/JNM-Premaster/Vakken/Taal en communicatie/Colleges/Hoorcollege 5 Taal en communicatie.md

 [[Pragmatiek]]: regels als je niet aan deze regels houd dan kan het onbeleefd of ongepast of [[Geslaagdheidsvoorwaarden]] van de taal past.

 #### 4 [[geslaagdheidsvoorwaarden]]:
+[[Propositionele inhoudsvoorwaarde]] - belofte: concerns future act of the speaker, inhoud moet voldoen
+request: concerns future act of the hearer
+Vraag:

-[[Propositionele inhoudsvoorwaarde]] - concerns future act of the speaker, inhoud moet voldoen Voorbereidende voorwaarde - Belofte moet gaan over toekomstige handeling van de spreker Acts is in the interest of the hearer; Speaker was not supposed to do it anyway; Speaker is able to do it, Als dit niet is voldaan dan is het zinloos/overbodig
+[[Voorbereidende voorwaarde]] - Belofte moet gaan over toekomstige handeling van de spreker Acts is in the interest of the hearer; Speaker was not supposed to do it anyway; Speaker is able to do it, Als dit niet is voldaan dan is het zinloos/overbodig
+Request: Acts is in the interest of the speaker; hearer was not supposed to do it anyway; hearer is able to do it.
+Vraag:

-Speaker intends to do it
+[[oprechtheidsvoorwaarde]] - Belofte: Speaker intends to do it
+Request:
+Vraag:

-Essentiele conditie - counts as speaker taking on obligation to do it
+[[Essentiele conditie]] - counts as speaker taking on obligation to do it
+Request:
+Vraag:

+Five general groups:
+Assertives
+Directives
+Commisseves
+Expressives
+Declaratives